Afghan Civil War (1989–1992): Attacks between mujahideen groups (1987–1989)

-However, Hekmatyar's supporters accused Massoud of having killed these commandants to centralize his authority in Jamiat's ranks and framed Jamal, whom they claimed had good relations with the victims.
-This was stated by Hezb-e Islami Gulbuddin supporter Mohammad Tanwir Halim in his book published in 2013.
-However, this version of the story is uncorroborated and Hekmatyar was widely unpopular in any case for his vicious murders, though this was not necessarily true of his commanders some of whom like Abdul-Rauf Safi, Abdul-Sabour Farid and perhaps Jamal enjoyed decent relations with other groups.
-Massoud later appointed Abdul-Rauf Safi as Kabul commandant.
-Hekmatyar's supporters also accused Massoud of treachery because of his ceasefires with Soviet forces and in this they had the support of Jamaat leader Mohammad Eshaq who also criticized Massoud for his ceasefire with the Soviets during the second half of the occupation.
-It appears that Massoud was trying to form a base independent of Pakistan, and in this endeavour he did make deals with governments traditionally hostile to the mujahideen, including India and the Soviets however the Soviet forces by request of Afghan President Mohammad Najibullah attacked Massoud's forces before withdrawing during Operation Typhoon, killing over 600 members of Jamiat.
+However, Hekmatyar's supporters accused Massoud of having killed these commandants to centralize his authority in Jamiat's ranks and framed Agha, whom they claimed had good relations with the victims.
+This was stated by Hezb-e Islami Gulbuddin supporter Mohammad Tanwir Halim in 2013.
+However, this version of the story is uncorroborated and Hekmatyar was widely unpopular in any case for his vicious murders, though this was not necessarily true of his commanders some of whom like Abdul-Rauf Safi, Abdul-Sabour Farid and perhaps Agha enjoyed decent relations with other groups.
+Massoud later appointed Safi as Kabul commandant.
+Hekmatyar's supporters also accused Massoud of betrayal because of his ceasefires with Soviet forces and in this they had the support of Jamaat leader Mohammad Eshaq who also criticized Massoud for his ceasefire with the Soviets during the second half of the occupation.
+It appears that Massoud was trying to form a base independent of Pakistan, and in this endeavour, he did make deals with governments traditionally hostile to the mujahideen, including India and the Soviets.
+However, the Soviet forces, at the request of Najibullah, attacked Massoud's forces before withdrawing during Operation Typhoon, killing over 600 members of Jamiat.

-However, accusations of treachery by both sides seem far-fetched.
-The Pakistani coordinator, Mohammed Yousaf, does not challenge Massoud's version of Jamal story despite Pakistan's hostility towards Massoud, and in any case it has become a fait accompli.
+The accusations of betrayal by both sides are disputed.
+The Pakistani coordinator, Mohammed Yousaf, does not challenge Massoud's version of Agha's story, despite Pakistan's hostility towards Massoud.
 Similarly, Palestinian mujahideen leader Abdullah Azzam claimed that Massoud was a legendary fighter, though Azzam notably rarely criticized any mujahideen leaders to avoid friction.